the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-challenges.md

 This is disempowering for the reviewer and leads to disenchantment with the process.

 Power imbalances that can lead to these situations should be avoided as far as possible by aligning processes and selecting reviewers in order to avoid this.
-However in many projects, especially open source projects, this may not be possible: the core set of developers always has the final say on what gets merged.
+However in many projects, especially open source projects, this may not be possible: core developers always have the final say on what gets merged.

 Where such power imbalances cannot be avoided it falls to the more senior contributor to act appropriately.
 For example, it can be helpful for them to use supportive rather than accusative language, to be more forgiving of others' language, and to take special care to encourage consensus rather than dictating an outcome.